sammtcbn/susi-hello/README.md

 susi-hello

-This project demonstrate how to load the dynamic library for Windows and Linux.
+This project demonstrate how to load the dynamic library in C/Python for Windows and Linux.